cbohara/ssh_guide/README.txt

     the first time you connect to the remote host a public counterpart of the host key gets copied + stored to local machine each time you connect to remote machine SSH client checks the remote host ID using the public key

+config file
+    client config file is divided into sections each section contains settings for 1 remote host or set of related remote hosts

+    Host
+        Host begins a new section followed by host specification can be hostname
+            Host server.example.com
+        can be IP address
+            Host 123.61.4.10
+        can be nickname
+            Host aws
+        or wildcard pattern
+            Host *

+    multiple matches
+        if you want some settings applied to all remote hosts create Host * if it is first section in the file its settings take precedence over any others if it is the last section then its configuration is the default if not specified in an earlier section